Drugs With Tirzepatide Linked to Nonarteritic Anterior Ischemic Optic Neuropathy (NAION)

 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

-We created this Zepbound and Mounjaro Eye Side Effect NAION Information Page soon after a medical article was published on August 11, 2025, by JAMA Network Open that provided some new important evidence regarding an increased risk of non-arteritic ischemic optic neuropathy, or NAION, with Mounjaro in diabetes patients.
+This Zepbound and Mounjaro Eye Side Effect NAION Information Page provides some important evidence regarding an increased risk of non-arteritic ischemic optic neuropathy, or NAION, associated with these two tirzepatide-containing drugs.

-Previously, we learned that the FDA has been investigating “potential signals” of the eye side effect NAION with Mounjaro and Zepbound — the active ingredient is tirzepatide for both medications — as well as other glucagon-like peptide-1 (GLP-1) receptor agonist drugs, collectively referred to as GLP-1 RAs.
-To learn more about what we previously knew about how Zepbound and Mounjaro might be associated with the eye side effect NAION, you can read our June 2025 Drug Injury Watch blog post, “Current FDA Safety Investigation: NAION With Mounjaro, Zepbound, and Other GLP-1 RAs”.
+The FDA has been investigating “potential signals” of the eye side effect NAION with Mounjaro and Zepbound — the active ingredient is tirzepatide for both medications — as well as other glucagon-like peptide-1 (GLP-1) receptor agonist drugs, collectively referred to as GLP-1 RAs.
+To learn more about how Zepbound and Mounjaro might be associated with the eye side effect NAION, you can read our June 2025 Drug Injury Watch blog post, “Current FDA Safety Investigation: NAION With Mounjaro, Zepbound, and Other GLP-1 RAs”.

-Now, in relevant part, here are some of the points from the August 2025 medical article regarding the Mounjaro eye side effect NAION in diabetes patients:
+Here are some of the facts presented in that August 2025 medical article regarding the Mounjaro eye side effect NAION, specifically in diabetes patients:

 - Nonarteritic anterior ischemic optic neuropathy (NAION) is characterized by loss of vision due to decreased blood flow to the optic nerve.